Getting Started with FastNesting

 Quick Manual Installation

-If you are installing the plugin from a direct download (.zip file) instead of the Package Manager, follow these steps:
+If you need to install FastNesting from a direct download (.zip file or .rhi), simply follow these steps:

 • Drag and drop the main plugin file (`.yak` file) directly onto the Rhino viewport.